:max_bytes(150000):strip_icc()/Best-Frozen-Pizzas-4628470-a76bb7cb72e74e2a9a36a51c8452fc62.jpg)

 A bit small for a deep-dish pizza

 These are authentic deep dish pizzas, straight from Chicago and ready for baking.
-This combo includes six cheese pizzas and six with pepperoni, but other combinations are also available, as well as fewer pizzas—but we think the 6-pizza option is the best value.
 The pizzas are 9 inches in diameter, which is smaller than standard frozen pizzas, but the thickness makes up for it.

-When ordering, these will ship on the next available Monday, Tuesday, or Wednesday, for delivery in two days, so they arrive frozen and ready to stash in the freezer.
+These arrive frozen and ready to stash in the freezer.
 This includes an aluminum pizza dish for baking the pizza, but some users noted that they used a heavier pizza pan, which they felt produced even better crust results.
+The company offers combos of 2 to 6 pizzas, with half a dozen being the best value.
+You can customize the combo to your liking with offerings like cheese, sausage, pepperoni, spinach, and even "crustless" in which the traditional crust is swapped with sausage.

 Deep dish pizza is completely different from most and has an interesting history.
 We can tell you all about it, so you’ll sound like a pizza expert on the next pizza night.